techgrounds/techgrounds-anj-dtmr/06-linux/README.md

 Short description of the challeges encountered, and how I solved them:

 Issue 1: At first I found an article saying that I need to install telnet with Homebrew.
-But I keep getting the errors of issue 3
+But I keep getting the errors of issue 3.

 Issue 2: Another issue was when I was trying to follow this [article about using service](https://kerneltalks.com/howto/how-to-restart-inetd-service-in-linux/).
-But I end up keep on getting the issue 3
+But I end up keep on getting the issue 3.

 [Issue 3:](https://github.com/techgrounds/techgrounds-agcdtmr/blob/main/00_includes/linux/lnx-06-issue2.png) To understand this issue, I ask a colleague, Akram, to debug this error with me.
-He had the same error, and lead me to resources link above to better understand between inetd and xinetd and which one is suitable to my device
+He had the same error, and lead me to resources link above to better understand between inetd and xinetd and which one is suitable to my device.

 [Issue 4:](https://github.com/techgrounds/techgrounds-agcdtmr/blob/main/00_includes/chatgpt-terminal-history.jpg) Friday, around 3 in the afternoon, my device gave up and lost all the history of my terminal from week one, the worst part is I did not save screenshots from Exercises 4 to 7.
 I first focus on Cron Jobs because I need other people's expertise on that.
 Then Friday night I continued and ask the best friend of every programmer on what steps to do and which command I can use to find the history of all the commands I used in the command line.

 ```